spinrag/hubitat/README.md

 ## 📜 License

-- All drivers are licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)
+- All drivers are licensed under the [MIT License](https://opensource.org/license/mit)
 - See individual driver files for details

 ---